Parabolic automorphisms of hyperkahler manifolds: Parabolic automorphisms of hyperkahler manifolds

 \theorem Let $p$ be a parabolic automorphism of a hyperk\"ahler manifold preserving a Lagrangian fibration $\pi:\; M \arrow X$.
 Then there exists a full measure, Baire second category subset $R\subset X$, such that for all $r\in R$ the fibers $\pi^{-1}(r)$ are tori, and the automorphism $p$ acts on $\pi^{-1}(r)$ with dense orbits.

-\remark \ref{_dense_or_main_Theorem_} immediately implies \ref{_ergodic_Theorem_}, in the same way as for K3 surfaces.
-Indeed, let $\Gamma$ be the group generated by two parabolic automorphisms $p_1, p_2$, $\phi$ a $\Gamma$-invariant measurable function, and $\pi_1, \pi_2$ the Lagrangian fibrations associated with $p_1, p_2$.
-Ergodicity of the action of $\Gamma$ means that any $\Gamma$-invariant measurable function is constant almost everywhere.
-Since $\phi$ is $p_i$-invariant, it is constant almost everywhere on almost all fibers of $\pi_i$.
-However, a function which is constant on fibers of $\pi_i$ is constant on $M$, because these fibers are transversal and complementary (\ref{transversal}).
+\remark \ref{_dense_or_main_Theorem_} immediately implies \ref{_ergodic_Theorem_}, in the same way as for K3 surfaces in \cite{_Cantat:dyn_K3_TG_}.
+Indeed, let $\Gamma$ be the group generated by two parabolic automorphisms $p_1, p_2$, and $\pi_1, \pi_2:\; M \arrow X_i$ the Lagrangian fibrations associated with $p_1, p_2$.
+Ergodicity of the action of the group $\Gamma$ means that any $\Gamma$-invariant measurable set $U$ is either full measure or zero measure.
+By Fubini theorem, the intersection of $U$ and the fibers $\pi^{-1}_i(x)$ is measurable with respect to Haar measure for almost all $x\in X_i$ (where ``almost all'' is meant with respect to the pushforward of the canonical probability measure on $M$).
+Since $U$ is $\Gamma$-invariant, and the parabolic action on the fibers of $\pi_i$ is ergodic, the intersection $\pi^{-1}_i(x)\cap U$ is full measure or zero measure for almost all $x\in X_i$.